jnarowski/flutter_sandbox/instructions/AILogging.md

 # AI Logging

+Use voice and LLMs to help users log activities much faster than using a complex form.

 ## Dependencies

 - intelligence
 - speech_to_text

-## Overview

-Use voice and LLMs to help users log activities much faster than using a complex form.

 ## Core Features

 ### LLM log text parsing service

+This service will parse text from user and turn it into a structured json Log response.
-See instructions/Logging.md for details on possible logging types, database structure etc. use this file to generate examples for the prompt.
+See `instructions/Logging.md` for details log types, db schema etc. Use this file to generate examples for the prompt.

-- Create an llm_logging_service that has the system prompt and all the specialized logic.
-It will use core/services/llm/llm_service internally to call llm apis.
+- Create a `features/logs/llm_logging_service` which contains the system prompt and all the specialized logic.
+It will use `lib/core/ai/llm_service.dart` internally to call llm apis.
-- Use this service to parse text from user and turn it into a structured json Log response
-- Write a prompt to support all the log types and turn the result into structured json.
+- Write a system prompt for llm_logging_service to help turn text from the user into structured json.
 - Provide the prompt with current time and the users time zone.

 #### Examples

 Input: Oliver drank 5oz of formula at 4pm
-Output: {}
+Output: {
+    "kidId": "xxxxx",
+    "type": "formula",
+    "amount": 5,
+    "startAt": "2024-01-01T16:00:00Z",
+    "endAt": "2024-01-01T16:05:00Z"
+}

 Input: Oliver slept for 30 mins at 4pm
-Output: {}
+Output: {
+    "kidId": "xxxxx",
+    "type": "sleep",
+    "duration": 30,
+    "startAt": "2024-01-01T16:00:00Z",
+    "endAt": "2024-01-01T16:30:00Z"
+}

 Input: Oliver had 2.5ml of Tylenol at 3:30
-Output: {}
+Output: {

-The key attributes to extract are:

-- kid
-- type
-- startAt
-- endAt (if relevant)
+    "kidId": "xxxxx",
+    "type": "medicine",
+    "amount": 2.5,
+    "startAt": "2024-01-01T15:30:00Z",
+}

 ### Logging using AppIntents